 - Givens is listed second on the depth chart at right tackle and could wind up splitting time there with freshman David Bakhtiari.
-Givens has been hampered with a sprained ankle that he suffered in fall camp and tweaked again against Texas Tech in week 7. - Givens saw action in 24 plays against Texas Tech and graded out to 90 percent.
+Givens has been hampered with a sprained ankle throughout fall camp. - Givens saw action in 24 plays against Texas Tech and graded out to 90 percent.
 In three games played, he has graded out to 80 percent in all three and 90 percent or better in two. - Givens saw action in 13 plays against Colorado State and graded out to 92 percent with two finishes/knockdown blocks.
-He then saw action in 14 plays at Cal and again graded out to 90 percent, the only player on the offensive line to do so. - In 2009, Givens saw action in eight games and started seven, missing the other four games for assorted reasons.
+He then saw action in 14 plays at Cal and again graded out to 90 percent, the only player on the offensive line to do so. - In 2009, he saw action in eight games and started seven, missing the other four games for assorted reasons.
 He played in 524 snaps from scrimmage and graded out to 80 percent or better in six games, including a top mark of 89 percent at Oklahoma State. - Givens and fellow offensive line starter Ryan Miller were bitter enemies in high school, as the two highly competitive guys had some memorable battles in high school and both admit they did not like each other until they became teammates at CU. - Givens has traveled to Mexico to build a church and hoses and helped with a bike race to raise money for cancer research. - Givens' father, Brian, played for the Milwaukee Brewers from 1995-96.